It's finally feeling like fall down here in Dixie.

 3 pounds apples, peeled, cored, and chopped

-4 slices lemon peel
+4 slices lemon or orange peel

 2/3 cups sugar